 But better prices for no loss of quality and arguably, a more genuine experience, can be found if one is prepared to venture, well walk, just a little.
 Of course, the usual fast food chains do have their outlets if one just wants to eat cheaply without bothering to try something different.

-Tapas are, ironically, big, with many restaurants offering a wide selection of plate types at a range of prices, but budget at around the €4-€5 mark per plate to be on the safe side which is pricier than other Spanish cities such as Seville or Granada.
-Handy if one just wants a quick Spanish-style snack or a more substantial meal packed full of variety.
+Tapas can be quite substantial and many bars offer a wide selection of plate types at a range of prices, but budget at around the €5-10 mark per plate to be on the safe side which is pricier than other Spanish cities such as Seville or Granada.

 Activities Prices